silverbulletmd/silverbullet/website/Guide/Knowledge Base.md

 Now this page is tagged `book` and has queryable `author` and `status` attributes.
 You can add tags to a page either with the `#book` syntax, or via a [[Frontmatter]] attribute.

 # 5. Query your knowledge
-[[Space Lua/Lua Integrated Query]] lets you pull live data from your pages.
+[[Space Lua/Integrated Query]] lets you pull live data from your pages.
 Create a “Currently Reading” page with a query:

 ```lua
 ${template.each(query[[